This post may contain affiliate links. Please read my disclosure policy.

 Thank you Bam – and I hate that as well!
 Nothing worse than getting half way through the day and remembering that there is nothing out for dinner – ugh! 🙂

-I love chicken wings, and these one, so sticky and hot, must be delicious! 🙂
+I love chicken wings, and these are delicious! 🙂

 Look at the colour!
 I loved your grilled buffalo hot wings recipe.
 Of course, I will try your way of cutting down on oil.
-And I never knew tthat eating hot foods in hot weather doesn’t make you hot.
-In fact, I used to think just the opposite!
+I can’t wait to try them!

 Thanks Purabi – I hope you enjoy them!